luuklelifeld/dotfiles/README.md

 Create symlinks from these files to your vim or neovim config file location, depending on your OS.

-Example for Windows: cd to this project's folder, then run `mklink %localappdata%\nvim\init.lua %CD%\init.lua && mklink /d %localappdata%\nvim\lua %CD%\lua`
+Example for Windows: cd to the current directory, then run `mklink %localappdata%\nvim\init.lua %CD%\init.lua && mklink /d %localappdata%\nvim\lua %CD%\lua`
+Example for Ubuntu: cd to the current directory, then run `ln -s $(pwd)/init.lua ~/.config/nvim/init.lua && ln -s $(pwd)/lua ~/.config/nvim/lua`

 ## Font